wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Configuration wizard to setup: project file, scheme, config, device, and test plan.
 - [x] Built based on core command line tools like `xcodebuild` and `xcrun simctl`.
 It doesn't require any external tools, only `xcbeautify` to format logs, but it could be changed in configuration.
 - [x] Build, run and test actions.
+- [x] Test Explorer to visually present all tests and results.
 - [x] App deployment to selected iOS simulator.
 - [x] Uninstall mobile app.
 - [x] Running only selected tests (one test, one class, selected tests in visual mode, whole test plan).